csparkma/berkeley-final-project/README.md

 - **Luis Gomez**: ETL/Floater
 - **Connor Sparkman**: Project Manager Lead & Machine Learning Assist

+## Communication Protocols:
+- 60% *Slack*: Main source of communication used for collaboration and questions
+- 35% *Video Chat*: Secondary source for us to brainstorm and make project decisions
+- 5% *Phone*: Last resort communication to schedule meetings or get ahold of group member that is away from the computer.

 ## Project Goal:
  #### Understand the Audience and Behavior of visitors to the Google Merchandise Store (eCommerce platform) in order to better optimize the buyers journey and increase purchase rate of visitors.